kashif-nawaz/SRIOV-VF-Plumbing-into-K8s-PODs/README.md

   ### Enabling SRIOV Capabilities into Worker Nodes and Creating SRIOV VFs
   * In wiki [Extending-SRIOV-VFs-to-Containers ](https://github.com/kashif-nawaz/Extending-SRIOV-VFs-to-Containers) I have discussed how to enable SRIOV capabilities in host OS and then creating SRIOV VFs which can survive machine reboot.
+  ### Create / Copy SRIOV CNI Binary Into Worker Nodes
+  * SRIOV CNI binary needs to be built on each worker node by following the instructions given in [Ref](https://github.com/openshift/sriov-cni)
+  * If you don't have proper Go development enviornment then this binary build process will fail and in that case you need to manually copy the SRIOV binary into your enviornmet.
+  * I have uploaded SRIOV CNI Binary to this wiki and it should be copied to each worker node in /opt/cni/bin/ dir.
   ### Create SRIOV CNI ConfigMap
   * In order to create configMap you need to know detail information for SRIOV VFs created over NIC of a particular worker node.
 ```